cbrnr/python-intro-short/04-Functions/04-Functions.md

 >>> test1()
 Hello world!
 ```

+As a side note, the name `s` used inside the function body does not exist outside the function, because a function body defines its own scope.
+Everything defined inside a function only exists in this local scope.

 ### Example 2
 Let's modify this function so that it returns a value.
 Here's our new function `test2`: